top of page

 Science outreach through collaboration

-The visit was part of the Science Ambassadors program coordinated by OeAD, which brings researchers into schools and educational environments to make science more accessible and engaging.
+The visit was part of the Science Ambassadors program coordinated by OeAD, which brings researchers into schools and educational environments across Austria.

-The Science Ambassadors initiative is supported by the Bundesministerium für Bildung and the Bundesministerium für Frauen, Wissenschaft und Forschung, which fund initiatives that strengthen science communication and engagement across Austria.
+Programs like the Science Ambassadors initiative do more than introduce scientific topics—they also play an important role in society.
+The initiative is supported by the Bundesministerium für Bildung and the Bundesministerium für Frauen, Wissenschaft und Forschung as part of broader efforts to strengthen science communication.

 Curiosity as the starting point